In this post, I’m going to give you solid insights into how you need to find online course ideas and validate them for surefire success.

 If you are a seasoned online marketer, the first thing for you would be to identify the things that you are already generating revenue for.
 Then you need to find a course that helps you growth-hack your existing business.

 If you have great content on your blog, you can repurpose your blog content like online courses, or it’ll be easy for you to prepare a course transcript.

 You need to prepare a detailed list of topics you are an expert in.

 For example, if you are an SEO expert, your list would look like this:

 - SEO tools

 There may be chances of you having fierce competition in your niche.
-For this, finding a market gap by making use of niche angling or other strategies is important.
+For this, finding a market gap by using niche angling or other strategies is essential.